Vino Valpredo Wine Company - Fritz Underground Winery

 Clay Fritz’s intention was to reinvigorate the winery and scale it to a position that would invite additional national exposure.

 “We had always been very popular around Sonoma and in California,” he explained further.
 “But, we had never really concentrated on the rest of the country.
 I wanted to make artisan-style wines that people could easily identify with and then position them at a price level that everyone could afford.
 That might sound simple to do, but, in truth, it isn’t all that easy to accomplish.”

 In addition to maintaining the prized Zinfandel and Sauvignon Blanc from the Dry Creek Valley estate property, under the Fritz brand, Clay also made the decision to continue buying fruit from other sources in surrounding Sonoma County.

 “We have had a long time relationship with a number of top growers around here,” Fritz continued.
 “People like the Dutton Family who own some of the best vineyards in Sonoma, if not all of California.
 I strove to reinforce our relationship with many of these families and was able to begin producing wines with distinctive personalities.
 This led to more awards and higher scores for the winery that ultimately benefited what we were attempting to achieve.”

-While Fritz is extremely proud of his Estate Reserve Zinfandel (Fritz Winery) that has always been a high-scoring, top-rated consumer favorite, he also turns to some of these lesser known wines and brands as his greatest achievements.
+Fritz is extremely proud of his Estate Zinfandel, that has always been a consumer favorite.
+But he also turns to some of his lesser-known wines as his greatest achievements.

 “To me, making a truly hand-crafted wine is a work of art.
-If you can achieve elegance in the bottle without it costing a fortune, you have something special,” Fritz concluded.
+If you can achieve elegance in the bottle with it costing a fortune, you have something special,” Fritz concluded.